maclend/f1-2025-abu-dhabi-gp-sql-analysis/README.md

 - Handling missing values with NULLIF
 - Cleaning inconsistent data formats
 - Casting numeric values to correct data types

+## Key Insights
+- The fastest lap does not always reflect overall race performance, while average pace is a better indicator of consistency.
+- Ideal lap calculations, which combine the best sector times, reveal an untapped potential of each driver.
+- Lap-by-lap performance shows fluctuations that may arise from tire degradation, energy deployment or race strategy.

 ## Tech Stack